photostructure/mkver/README.md

 It's called `import`.
 Or for you old-skool kids, `require`.

 If we can write build-specific information as constants in our codebase, consumption of this metadata becomes trivial.
 Add it to your build pipeline, import the thing, and then solve the Big Problems.

 ## What

-`mkver` drops a `Version.ts` (or `Version.js` if you're one of _those_ people) with your git SHA and version information exported as constants.
+`mkver` drops a `Version.ts` (by default), or a `Version.js` (if you're writing ECMAScript) with your git SHA and version information exported as constants.
 For extra credit, it also creates a [SemVer-compatible `release` tag](https://semver.org/#spec-item-10) that looks like `${version}+${YYYYMMDDhhmmss of gitDate}`, and a `gitDate`, which is a `Date` instance of when that last git commit happened.